cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 Each statement creates a new box to hold a value of type `int`.
-As an aside, `int` is a keyword meaning that it cannot be used as an indentifier for a variable.
+As an aside, `int` is a keyword meaning that it cannot be used as an identifier for a variable.
 Note that C syntax requires all C statements to end in a semicolon.
-Forgetting to include the semicolon is a syntax error (meanning the C compiler cannot understand the syntax).
+Forgetting to include the semicolon is a syntax error (meaning the C compiler cannot understand the syntax).

 ??? question "Activity 1: Valid vs. Invalid Identifiers"